Princeton-CDH/startwords/content/issues/1/data-beyond-vision/index.md

 {{</ wrap >}}

 ### Insights
-{{< figure src="images/folding_viaf_pie_v2-01.svg" alt="A pie chart with a 70% majority section labeled “no VIAF” in green, with the remainder labeled “VIAF”." caption="A pie chart representing the proportions of members with and without VIAF identification." desc_id="pie-desc" >}}
+{{< figure src="images/folding_viaf_pie_v2-01.svg" alt="A pie chart with a 70% majority section labeled “no VIAF” in green, with the remainder labeled “VIAF”." caption="A pie chart representing the proportions of members with and without VIAF identification." desc-id="pie-desc" max-height="400px">}}
 {{< wrap class="txt-only" >}}
 ⩩-----------------------------------------------------------------------------------⟩
 | FIGURE.
 A pie chart with a 70% majority section labeled “no VIAF” in green, with the remainder labeled “VIAF”.